iacchus/chimas/000-standards-philosophy.md

 Triggesrs seem to be the most picky part of developing this.

+# Database

+Database will use namespaces, so we can reuse code.

 # Development

 It should be more centered in easy development and API exposition for developers.